 If the value is being delivered right away, free trial is the best solution.
 If the value that a product delivers increases over time, then freemium could be a good choice for you.

-E.g. for a business messenger like we are building, teams experience a cumulative benefit from the searchable files and saved messages they’ve stored in our cloud over time.
+E.g. for a team chat like we are building, teams experience a cumulative benefit from the searchable files and saved messages they’ve stored in our cloud over time.

 As you know, everything old is new again.